urbanjost/fpm-gdb/README.md

 mouse in various ways.
 For example, You can click on variables and the [eval] button.

-## SCROLLING
+SCROLLING
-The gdb and output windows will probably not be in Normal mode and so will not scroll be default.
+The gdb and output windows will not be in Normal mode and so will not scroll by default.
 When focus is on the window that will not scroll enter "ctrl-W N" to go to scrollable, and enter "i" to return to the original mode.

-On some platforms instead of "ctrl-W" and capital "N" you can use the escape keep to go to a scrollable mode.
+On some platforms instead of "ctrl-W" followed by capital "N" you can define which key goes to Normal mode.

 In the gdb window in particular, you probably want to toggle between the modes, because when scrolling is on command recall is not.

+When in Normal mode your interaction with the program is suspended, so you want to return to the original mode or you cannot enter commands in the gdb pane and cannot see new output or enter input in Normal mode.
+To leave scrollable mode (enter "i") in the pane.

 # MORE INFO
 General gdb instructions are beyond the scope of this discussion, but "help" in the gdb pane can get you started.